tensorflow/models/official/transformer/README.md

 0. ### Environment preparation

    #### Add models repo to PYTHONPATH
-   Follow the instructions described in the [Running the models](https://github.com/tensorflow/models/tree/master/official#running-the-models) section to add the models folder to the python path.
+   Follow the instructions described in the [Requirements](https://github.com/tensorflow/models/tree/master/official#requirements) section to add the models folder to the python path.

    #### Export variables (optional)